Dairy Coat Antibacterial Technical Data Sheet

 When using spray equipment a thorough rinsing with cold water every hour will prevent a build up of cured material.
 Brushes and rollers should be washed with cold water and detergent and rinsed thoroughly in cold water.

-The pot life is approximately 1-1.5 hours.
-This is based on a temperature of 20 degrees C/68 degrees Fahrenheit.
-If you are applying the coating in higher temperatures, the pot life may be reduced.
+The pot life is approximately 1.5 hours.
+This is based on a temperature of 20 °C/68 °F. If you are applying the coating in higher temperatures, the pot life may be reduced.
 The material will become unworkable once outside of this pot life.

 Once mixed, it is only possible to apply a single coat.
 Do not attempt to return to the mix to apply a second coat.

-For simplicity we would recommend getting a separate pack of Dairy Coat for each coat.
-However, if you would like to buy just the one pack for both coats, you will need to accurately divide the resin and hardener packs equally and mix in a separate container for each of the coats.
-We suggest you divide the packs by volume in a measuring jug to ensure accuracy.
+For simplicity we would recommend using a separate pack of Dairy Coat for each coat, however if you would like to use one pack for both coats, you will need to accurately divide the A and B packs proportionately using digital scales.

 9. HEALTH & SAFETY